Life Cycle 2020 @ Collie

 Riders can make the personal choice to go to Collie at any time on Friday.
 This will incur no extra in your nomination fee.
 Committee members will attend on the Friday to get prepared and others may wish to stay at the football club with us on Friday.
 However, there will be no organised activities and we will patronise the local community by dining in town at your own expense on Friday evening.

-Planning for this event is still going ahead with optimism!
-We are also very keen to ensure the continuity of the OffRoad event and to fundraise for CanTeen, who still need money to continue their online support of their members.
+We are very keen to ensure the continuity of the OffRoad event and to fundraise for CanTeen, who still need money to continue their online support of their members.

 Should you car pool and not be able to carry all bikes, there will be trailer collection points as discussed in the Information Sheet.